hushmirror/docs/protocol/README.md

 for privacy.

 In Bitcoin and Zcash, when a node makes a brand new transaction, it relays it to all known outbound peers that it knows about.
 This is very good for resiliency, since it spreads the new transaction to many nodes at once.
+It is very bad for privacy, because of something called the "First Timestamp Estimator" from the paper
+"Deanonymization in the bitcoin P2P network" https://papers.nips.cc/paper/2017/file/6c3cf77d52820cd0fe646d38bc2145ca-Paper.pdf .

-It is very bad for privacy, because of something called the "First Spy Estimator".
-Nodes can listen to P2P traffic, which is never written to the public "ledger" data viewable on an explorer, and estimate which node relayed a transaction first.
+Nodes can listen
+to P2P traffic, which is never written to the public "ledger" data viewable on an explorer, and estimate which node relayed a transaction first.
 This is very likely the node that created it, or a service that helped create the transaction, such as a lite wallet server.
 The more nodes you are willing to have listen, the more likely you are to guess correctly.
 If you have two nodes that say two different IP addresses made a transaction, the one with earlier timestamp is the